-Although, the camelina plant has been around for over 3,000 years, most people haven’t heard of it.
-It’s a versatile oil that is not only good for skin and hair care, Its unique flavor and high smoke point (475° Fahrenheit) make it a food-lover’s favorite.
+The camelina plant has been around for over 3,000 years, yet most people haven’t heard of it even though it’s been cultivated in European countries for centuries.
+It’s a versatile oil that’s not only good for skin and hair, its unique flavor and high smoke point (475° Fahrenheit) make it a food-lover’s favorite, as well.

-Camelina oil is an annual in the mustard family.
-Oil is extracted from its seeds. family It resembles flax oil in appearance, but its shelf life is much more stable, preventing rancidity.
-Its botanical name is Camelina Sativa Seed Oil and it’s been cultivated in European countries for over 3,000 years.
+Camelina oil is an annual found within the mustard family, the oil being extracted from the seeds.
+Its appearance is similar to flax oil, but its shelf life is much more stable, which prevents rancidity.
+The botanical name is Camelina Sativa Seed Oil.

-1. Camelina oil is rich in antioxidants, monounsaturated fats, and omega 3 fatty acids, which makes it a highly nourishing oil for both internal and external use.
+1. Is rich in antioxidants, monounsaturated fats, and omega 3 fatty acids, making it a highly nourishing oil for both internal and external use.

-2. It has emollient, anti-inflammatory, and moisturizing properties, and is used as an ingredient in face and body lotions.
-These properties make it a great choice for inflammatory skin conditions like acne, psoriasis and eczema.
+2. Has emollient, anti-inflammatory, and moisturizing properties, and is used as an ingredient in face and body lotions.
+These properties make it a great choice for inflammatory skin conditions, such as acne, psoriasis and eczema.

-3. It resembles flax oil in appearance, but its shelf life is more stable and the vitamin E content prevents it from going rancid.
-The shelf life is 18 months from press date.
+3. Resembles flax oil, but is more stable.
+The vitamin E content prevents it from going rancid, with the shelf life being 18 months from press date.

-4. Considered a dry oil, it makes an outstanding carrier oil and is used in conjunction with other oils in cosmetics and beauty care products.
-It is often used as a massage oil due to its subtle, nutty aroma, and its superb ability to penetrate the skin.
+4. Considered a dry oil, camelina oil makes an outstanding carrier oil and is used in conjunction with other oils in cosmetics and beauty care products.
+It’s often used as a massage oil due to its subtle, nutty aroma, and its superb ability to penetrate the skin.

-5. When oils are heated they can oxidize and create free radicals.
+5. Heating oils can cause them to oxidize, which creates free radicals.
 Camelina oil prevents free radical damage due to its high vitamin E content, which makes the oil heat-stable.
-This means it can be heated to high temperatures and still maintain its beneficial properties.
+This means it can be heated to high temperatures when cooking to maintain its beneficial properties.

-8. Camelina oil can be used as an alternative to olive oil for making salad dressings and sauces or just drizzling over food.
+8. Can be used as an alternative to olive oil for making salad dressings and sauces or just drizzling over food.
 Unlike olive oil, however it has a high smoke point so won’t oxidize while heated.
-This smoke point rivals coconut and grapeseed oils and refined cooking oils.
+This smoke point rivals coconut oil, grapeseed oil and refined cooking oils.

-9. Used topically, it reduces the pain, swelling, and inflammation of arthritis, while improving joint mobility.
-It quells inflammation when taken internally, as well, due to its high omega fatty acid content.
+9. Used topically, camelina oil reduces the pain, swelling, and inflammation of arthritis, while improving joint mobility.
+It quells inflammation when taken internally, as well due to its high omega fatty acid content.

-10. Camelina oil supports brain, nerve, and eye health.
-Fatty acids, including EPA, DHA, and alpha linoleic acid protect against cognitive decline, Alzheimer’s disease, nerve damage, and macular degeneration.
-It being considered as a bio fuel alternative to corn.
+10. Supports brain, nerve, and eye health.
+Fatty acids, including EPA, DHA, and alpha linoleic acid, protect against cognitive decline, Alzheimer’s disease, nerve damage, and macular degeneration.
+The oil is being considered as a biofuel alternative to corn.

-Camelina oil is an underappreciated, anti-inflammatory oil with an impressive fatty acid profile and antioxidant properties.
-It’s versatility makes it fantastic for both internal and external use.
+Camelina oil is an under-appreciated, anti-inflammatory oil with an impressive fatty acid and antioxidant profile.
+The oil’s versatility makes it fantastic for both internal and external use.
 In fact, just one tablespoon provides the recommended daily allowance of omega 3s and vitamin E.

 Have you heard of camelina oil?
 Let me know in the comments:)